dart-lang/site-www/src/_guides/language/evolution.md

 ### Dart 2.19

 Dart 2.19 introduced some precautions surrounding type inference.
-The cases covered are rare, but needed to be addressed to close loopholes and make way for more complex inference-related language features upcoming in the next major release.
 These include:

-* Flow analysis now flags more cases as unreachable due to `Never` and `Null` types.
+* More flow analysis flags for unreachable code cases.
-* Inaccessible private names can no longer delegate to `noSuchMethod`.
+* No longer delegate inaccessible private names to `noSuchMethod`.
-* Cyclic dependencies now cause a compile-time error during top-level type inference.
+* Top-level type inference throws on cyclic dependencies.

 Dart 2.19 also introduced support for unnamed libraries.
 Library directives, used for appending